 Some people think the only way to heat their RV in the winter is by using a propane heater, but this can be:

-That’s why it’s important to know how to heat your RV without propane.
+That’s why knowing how to heat your RV without propane is important.

 We’ve put together a few tips to help you stay warm all winter without using propane.
 We have you covered, from using electric heaters to investing in a good electric blanket.